swase/render-cloud-example/README.md

 Any further information on the project should be looked up on the above links.

+The API consists of mainly 3 resources with GET, POST, PATCH and DELETE. /authors, /publishers, /articles follow standard REST principles.
+Endpoint /checkifworking is simply used to output a string to check if the application is running.

 ## About the Stack
-The app is made up of mainly 2 parts - a backend (python, Flask, SQLAlchemy and PostgresSQL) and Testing(Flask and unittest)
+The app is made up of mainly 2 parts - a backend (python, Flask, SQLAlchemy and PostgresSQL) and Testing(Flask and unittest).
 ### Backend

 The backend files are contained within the root directory.
 They consist of folders: auth (used for handling authentication that is done using third party provider Auth0. https://auth0.com/)